AASTHASHARMA111/Python-basics/README.md

 it's easy to use for writing new software - it's often possible to write code faster when using Python;
 it's easy to understand - it's also often easier to understand someone else's code faster if it is written in Python;
 it's easy to obtain, install and deploy - Python is free, open and multiplatform; not all languages can boast that.

+# Starting your work with Python

+To start your work, you need the following tools:
+•	an editor which will support you in writing the code (it should have some special features, not available in simple tools); this dedicated editor will give you more than the standard OS equipment;
+•	a console in which you can launch your newly written code and stop it forcibly when it gets out of control;
+•	a tool named a debugger, able to launch your code step-by-step, which will allow you to inspect it at each moment of execution.